-The third of these parts, named executions, represents the dynamic view of the system.
+Executions represent the dynamic view of the system.
 Here the executed simulations are stored with their input and output data.
 Users can consult their results and log messages generated, as well as re-run simulations as needed.

-The list of all the executed simulations stored in the database can be through the executions view of the side bar or via the "Executions / Manage" menu (Figure 4-98) from the main menu.
+The list of all the executed simulations stored in the database can be accessed through the executions view of the side bar or via the "Executions → Manage" menu (Figure 4-113) from the main menu.

-Figure 4-96: Results menu
+Figure 4-113: Results menu

-Figure 4-97: Results pop-up menu
+Figure 4-114: Results pop-up menu

 The Executions tab of the side view uses a colour code to provide information about the differences between the connected database and the File System.
-If a result is present in the system, the execution is displayed in black, whereas if the result is present in the database but not in the system the item is displayed in light grey.
+If a result is present in the system, the execution is displayed in black, whereas if the result is present in the database but not in the system the item is displayed in light grey (Figure 4-115).